mongodb/specifications/source/unified-test-format/unified-test-format.rst

 specified MongoClient has published a specific, matching event a given number of times.
 Note that this includes any events published before the waitForEvent operation started.

+If the "waitForEvent" operation is not satisfied after 10 seconds, this operation MUST cause a test failure.

 The following arguments are suported: